AzerCode/PingCommand/README.md

 Run `node .` in your terminal/command prompt to turn your bot online.

 # Honourable mentions
-If you're lazy, just downlaod all the files.
+If you're lazy or don't understand, just downlaod all the files.